 The market we target is large, with approximately 55,000 independent and franchised automobile dealers.
-We expanded our sales force in 2010 (to 135 from 114) and intend to expand it further in 2011.
-Finally, we are well positioned with capital to avoid slowing growth due to capital constraints, which has been the primary obstacle for us historically in growing our loan portfolio.
-For these reasons, we are optimistic that we can continue the positive trend established during the later part of 2010.
+We expanded our sales force in 2011 (to 179 from 135) and intend to expand it further in 2012.
+Finally, we believe that we are well positioned with capital to avoid slowing growth due to capital constraints, which have been the primary obstacle for us historically in growing our loan portfolio.
+For these reasons, we are optimistic that we can continue the positive trends seen over the last two years.